Skip to main content

 FRN 230cw Colloquium: Topics in French Studies-French Calligraphies: Contemporary Chinese Women's Writing (4 Credits)

 France is home to the largest overseas Chinese community in Western Europe.
 This course looks at how Francophone women writers and artists of Chinese origin critique and celebrate French culture in their work.
 Focusing on contemporary fiction, film and graphic art, students consider the role of canonical French literature during the Cultural Revolution, portrayals of Sinophone cultures in France and the relationship between language and stereotype.
 Through the lens of gendered and multigenerational immigration narratives, students also study such topics as translation, food, sexuality and exile.
-Students may receive credit for only one section of FRN 230.
+Restrictions: FRN 230 may not be repeated.
 Enrollment limited to 18.
 Prerequisite: FRN 220.
 Course taught in French.
 WI {F}{L}

 Fall, Spring, Variable